tedcor/comfyui-install/README.md

 pip install --pre torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/cu128
 ```

-// if you get a "Torch not compiled with CUDA enabled" error, uninstall torch with:
+If you get a "Torch not compiled with CUDA enabled" error, uninstall torch with:
 ```
 pip uninstall torch
 ```
-// now reinstall torch
+Reinstall torch
 ```
 pip install -r requirements

 python main.py
 ```
-// alternatively you follow up the previous command with --listen [this will make comfyui available on your hoem network]
+Alternatively you follow up the previous command with --listen [this will make comfyui available on your hoem network]

 or

-// --lowvram if you have less than 24gb vram
+--lowvram if you have less than 24gb vram

 To see a list of modifiers use the following command.
 ```